thradams/Modules/README.md

 ### Operator new

-The compiler auto generates the implementation of the new operator.
+The compiler has a **default operator new** that can initialize objects into heap using malloc.

 The usage (syntax):